Deligne categories and the limit of categories $Rep(GL(m|n))$: Universal property

 \section{Universal property}

 In this section we will prove a universal property of the functor $I:\cD_t\to\cV_t$.
-We use quite a few facts about the categories $\cD_t$ and $\cV_t$.
+We use \InnaB{only} a few facts about the categories $\cD_t$ and $\cV_t$.
 This is why we believe the universality theorem we prove will be applicable to other contexts.
-Therefore, we present it as a general theorem for a pair of SM categories satisfying certain properties we now list.
+Therefore, we present it as a general theorem for a pair of SM categories satisfying certain properties we now list. \begin{remark} \InnaB{The results below are stated for $\C$-linear categories, but hold for $\mathbbm{k}$-linear categories, where $\mathbbm{k}$ is any field.} \end{remark}